tobiste/euler.reco/README.md

 ```

 ## Documentation
-A brief documentation and application is presented in the vignette file.
+A brief documentation and application are presented in the vignette file.

 ```
-`vignette('intro', package = "euler.reco")`
+vignette('intro', package = "euler.reco")
 ```

 ## Author